What makes math problems hard for reinforcement learning: a case study: The cure: new algorithms

-Moreover, not surprisingly, the 5 presentations solved by all 5 agents have considerably shorter path lengths (47, 31, 22, 14, and 13) compared to path lengths of the 36 presentations illustrated on the left panel of \autoref{fig:path_length_80M} that go up to $200$.
+Moreover, not surprisingly, the 5 presentations solved by all 5 agents have considerably shorter path lengths (47, 31, 22, 14, and 13) compared to path lengths of the 36 presentations illustrated on the left panel of \cref{fig:path_length_80M} that go up to $200$.
 Both 5 presentations solved by all agents and 36 presentations solved by at least one of the agents provide viable options for defining hard instances and, in turn, selecting supermoves.
 However, they lead to qualitatively different results.
 For example, all 5 presentations solved by all 5 agents are solved at a smaller value of $N$ when required to be solved by only one of the agents.
-More importantly, they have very different anatomy, illustrated in \autoref{fig:anatomy_all} and in \autoref{fig:anatomy_some}, respectively.
+More importantly, they have very different anatomy, illustrated in \cref{fig:anatomy_all} and in \cref{fig:anatomy_some}, respectively.
 By examining the longest trivialization paths of the 36 presentations solved by at least one agent at $N=8 \times 10^7$, we often see long strings of moves $\# 5$ and $\# 11$, interlaced with moves $\# 3$, $\# 7$, and $\# 9$.
-These are our top candidates for the supermoves to be added at $N=8 \times 10^7$.
-Note that moves $\# 4$ and $\# 8$ are least common in the examples presented in both \autoref{fig:anatomy_all} and \autoref{fig:anatomy_some}.
+These are our top candidates for the supermoves to be added at $N=8 \times 10^7$, if $N$ was allowed to gradually increase in an adaptive system, as in \cref{fig:dynamicactions}.
+Note that moves $\# 4$ and $\# 8$ are least common in the examples presented in both \cref{fig:anatomy_all} and \cref{fig:anatomy_some}.

-As in other parts of this paper, we performed the analysis on two datasets of sizes 1190 and 533 that, respectively, contain all members of the Miller–Schupp family with $n \leq 7 \, \land \, \length(w) \leq 7$ and only those solved by the greedy search.
-The results are qualitatively similar, as we already saw in \autoref{fig:path_length_80M} that illustrates length distributions of the successful AC paths in the two cases.
+As in other parts of this paper, we performed the analysis on two datasets of sizes 1190 and 533 that, respectively, contain all members of the Miller--Schupp family with $n \leq 7 \, \land \, \length(w) \leq 7$ and only those solved by the greedy search.
+The results are qualitatively similar, as we already saw in \cref{fig:path_length_80M} that illustrates length distributions of the successful AC paths in the two cases.
 Similarly, a closer look at the anatomy of the successful paths ---successful for the RL agent--- reveals no qualitative differences between the two datasets and, importantly, consistency of our notion of \textit{hardness} based on the path length.
 The largest level of stochasticity that one may expect perhaps can be illustrated by an example of the presentation